 To eat, Cuban style.

 17. Jamar un cable

-To be really struggling financially to get by, to be homeless, out of work or suffering from some other economic strain.
+To be really struggling financially, to be homeless, out of work or suffering from some other economic strain.

 19. El chivo

 Mi coche está averiado, así que montaré en chivo.

 My car is broken down, so I’ll ride my bike.